17. DPDK Test Suite

 -h, --help show this help message and exit

-[DTS_CFG_FILE] The configuration file that describes the test cases, SUTs and targets. (default: conf.yaml)
+[DTS_TEST_RUN_CFG_FILE] The configuration file that describes the test cases and DPDK build options. (default: test-run.conf.yaml)

 --output-dir DIR_PATH, --output DIR_PATH